Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The New AMEX Gold Card Is Built for Foodies and Has a 35,000-Point Welcome Bonus!

 The points you’ll earn are enough for a round-trip coach award flight within the US when you transfer them to AMEX travel partners like Air Canada, Delta, or Singapore Airlines.

-25,000 AMEX Membership Rewards points are enough for a round-trip coach award trip to Hawaii for folks on the West Coast.
+35,000 AMEX Membership Rewards points are enough for a round-trip coach award trip to Hawaii.
 Plus, if you love to dine out or buy lots of groceries, those 4X categories add up fast!

-There’s a $250 annual fee.
+There’s a $250 annual fee (See Rates & Fees).
 But the credits you’ll earn cover most of it.
 You’ll get up to $120 in dining credit, broken into $10 monthly over the course of a year to spend at certain restaurants.

 You’ll also get a $100 airline incidental credit on your selected airline to use for things like seat selection, upgrades, checked bags, and much more.

 Both of these credits are worth up to $220.
 If you make the most of them, that makes the annual fee a lot more palatable (pardon the pun!).

 How to Earn Points With the AMEX Gold Card

 - 4X AMEX Membership Rewards points per $1 at US restaurants

 - 4X AMEX Membership Rewards points per $1 at US supermarkets, on up to $25,000 per calendar year in purchases (then 1X)